 one cake of baby yarn using a trinity stitch made a short scarf

-This uses the same stitch as the multicolor afghan I made in February.
+afghan on 2022-04-13 1540 This uses the same stitch as the multicolor afghan I made in February.
 The maroon yarn is the Lion Brand Pound of Love, Claret.
 I don't remember what the purple is.

 textured stripes